visgl/luma.gl/docs/api-reference/effects/glfx-shader-modules.md

 Warps a circular region of the image in a swirl.

-* `center` [x, y] coordinate of the center of the circular region in pixels.
-Default value is [0.5, 0.5] which is the center of image.
+* `center` [x, y] coordinate of the center of the circular region.
+Default value is `[0.5, 0.5]` which is the center of image.
 * `radius` The radius of the circular region in pixels.
-Default value is 200.
+Default value is `200`.
 * `angle`  The angle in radians that the pixels in the center of the circular region will be rotated by.
-Default value is 3.
+Default value is `3`.

 <table style="border: 0;" align="center">
   <tbody>